Impressive Publishing, LLC operates www.formsboss.com. This page informs you of our policies regarding the collection, use and disclosure of

 Users who have been charged with the management of those systems are responsible for ensuring that they are at all times properly protected against known threats and vulnerabilities as far as is reasonably practicable and compatible with the designated purpose of those systems.

-Users must at all times guard against the risk of malware (e.g., viruses, spyware, Trojan horses, rootkits, worms, backdoors) being imported into Impressive Publishing's systems by whatever means and must report any actual or suspected malware infection immediately.
+Users must at all times guard against the risk of malware (e.g., viruses, spyware, Trojan horses, rootkits, worms, backdoors) being imported into Impressive Publishing, LLC's systems by whatever means and must report any actual or suspected malware infection immediately.